PM lauds Microsoft plan for NZ data centre, but details sketchy

 Communications Minister Kris Faafoi said it would provide near-term construction jobs and longer-term digital economy opportunities.

-It should also be a boon for large customers of Microsoft's cloud computing services, who include Fonterra and Spark.
+It should also be a boon for large customers of Microsoft's cloud computing services, which include Fonterra and Spark.

 And it will give Microsoft a cloud computing performance and data sovereignty edge on rivals Amazon Web Services and Google, whose closest server are in Sydney (like Microsoft's today).